Table of Contents

-Though the setup, configuration and the files download processes may take time, the process itself is as simple as dragging your files over from the folder to folder.
-Overall, FileZilla a great thing to have in your WordPress user’s tool belt.
+Though the setup, configuration, and files download processes may take time, the process itself is as simple as dragging your files over from folder to folder.
+Overall, FileZilla is a great thing to have in your WordPress user’s tool belt.

 Best WordPress Backups Plugins

-However, if you really want to skip all the manual job, you can go with a WordPress backup plugin – it will suffice in approx 95% of cases.
+However, if you really want to skip all the manual jobs, you can go with a WordPress backup plugin – it will suffice in approx 95% of cases.

 Very often quality and most used WordPress backup plugins are well suited for backing up and at the same time restoring your WordPress website.

 So let’s list the best solutions that are caught widely with WordPress users and developers.

 With more than one million active installs, this is one of the best free WordPress backup plugins that has built a reputation for quality.
 Using this plugin you can easily schedule automatic backups and even restore your WordPress website if bad things happen.